salsita/prism/docs/README.md

 As you might have spotted, we've translated some domain specific concepts into more concrete implementation concepts.
 Like for example we assume that `null` `gifUrl` means that we are showing a loading indicator in the UI. **You can try running failing tests by executing `npm run test:watch`**.

 Writing Unit tests in `redux-elm` consists of two parts

 1. Assert that Model was correctly mutated when specific Action is handled
 2. Assert that Model yields expected Side Effects when specific Action is handled

 #### Deeper generator understanding

-To understand how to write Unit tests we need to understand how Generators work because our Updater is nothing else than Generator function.
+To understand how to write Unit tests we need to understand how Generators work, because our Updater is nothing else than Generator function.

 ```javascript
 function* updater(model, action) {